petl-developers/petl/docs/io.rst

 ------------------------------

 For creating custom helpers for :ref:`remote I/O <io_remotes>` or
-:ref:`compression <io_codecs>` use the following functions:
+`compression` use the following functions:

 .. autofunction:: petl.io.sources.register_reader
 .. autofunction:: petl.io.sources.register_writer
-.. autofunction:: petl.io.sources.register_codec

 See the source code of the classes in :mod:`petl.io.sources` module for more details.